Keyboard shortcuts

 If A is successful, it consumes the characters consumed by A′ and its elaboration is A followed by the elaboration of A′.

-Describe a check expression as failing unless the characters its subexpression consumes are the same as the characters consumed by the last mark expression in its context:
+Describe a check expression as attempting to match the characters consumed by the last match of a mark expression in its context:

 Scheme of definitions